 How do plumbing services determine the appropriate sewer repair method?

 Plumbing services use video camera inspections to identify the cause and location of the problem.
-They may recommend trenchless sewer repair or traditional excavation and replacement if they discover that the issue is more severe.
+They may recommend trenchless sewer repair for minor issues or traditional excavation and replacement if they discover that the issue is more severe.

 Does homeowners insurance cover sewer line damage?

-It’s unlikely that homeowners insurance will cover the damages unless another party damaged your sewer line.
-Fortunately, many home warranty companies give you the ability to protect your sewer lines through septic system coverage.
+It’s unlikely that homeowners insurance will cover the repair costs unless another party or a natural disaster damaged your sewer line.
+Fortunately, there are many home warranty companies that protect sewer lines through plumbing system coverage.

 What is hydro-jetting?